Australia's best betting sites

 Canterbury Bulldogs beat Titans

-The Canterbury-Bankstown Bulldogs continued their red-hot start to the 2025 NRL season with a dominant 40-24 victory over the Gold Coast Titans at a packed Belmore Sports Ground.
+The Canterbury-Bankstown Bulldogs continued their red-hot start to the 2025 NRL season with a dominant 40-24 victory over the Gold Coast Titans at a packed Belmore Sports Ground on Sunday.

 However, the win came at a significant cost, with star duo Matt Burton and Viliame Kikau both succumbing to knee injuries in a brutal night for the club.